Coiot/cbr-main/src/albums/episode23.md

 ---
-title: "A Song of Spice and Ire"
+title: "Episode 23: A Song of Spice and Ire"
 narrated_by: "Dawkinzz"
 description: "Wweeeelllllllllcome to another addition to the CIV BATTLE RRRRROYALE."
 release_date: November 20, 2019